cicacica5/chatMessenger/README.md

 1. Configure the server address and the port number.

-Check if you need to change the server address and the port number.
+By default the server and the client are running on localhost.
+The port where the server starts needs to be available on your machine.
 Make sure the default port number in the Client main method is the same as the MAIN_PORT in the Server class.

 2. Complie the application

 In the root directory, compile all Java files:

-`javac -d out src/org/example/*.java`
+`javac -d out src/main/java/org/example/*.java`

 3. Start the server.